 It Takes a Thief

 Sample thieves can be purchased but you can make your own.
 Use two pieces of PVC pipe approximately 6 to 8 ft long.
 One should slide snugly inside the other.
 I use a 13/16th thin walled riser pipe and standard ¾ inch Sch 40 PVC.
 Cut the larger pipe about 4 inches shorter than the smaller and glue or slip a cap on one end (of the larger).
 Slide the smaller pipe all the way inside the larger.
 The smaller pipe should be snug but still turn or slide freely.
 Mark the bottom of the outside pipe as close to the cap as possible and every four inches up to 48 inches and drill the marks with ¼ inch holes.
 In line and at the top of the larger pipe drill another ¼ inch hole.
 This hole serves as a guide for all the others (see drawing Figure 1).
-This should now resemble a flute.
-When the inner pipe is slid up or rotated about ½ inch, it will blind off the holes.

 Using a Simple Sample Thief